 |Asheville Campus - classes offered weekday mornings, afternoons, and evenings||South Campus - classes offered Tuesday-Thursday mornings|

 |Goodwill Training Center - classes offered Tuesday-Thursday mornings||Swannanoa Valley Christian Ministry - classes offered Tuesday-Thursday mornings|

 |Enka Campus - classes offered Tuesday and Thursday evenings||Madison Campus - classes offered Tuesday and Thursday afternoons and evenings|

-Adult Basic Education and High School Equivalency Class Sessions for Spring, 2015:
+Adult Basic Education and High School Equivalency Class Sessions:

 Monday 1/12 - Friday 3/6 Spring Session A

 Monday 3/9 - Friday 5/15 Spring Session B (no classes for Spring Break 3/30-4/3)

 Monday 5/18 - Friday 6/26 Summer Session A